wavid-b/Wavid-Bowman_Professional/Team/Word Sort Hangman/README.md

-Authors: Wavid Bowman, Ivan Saldarriaga, Kylie Lennon SFML REQUIRED TO RUN.
+Authors: Wavid Bowman, Kylie Lennon, Ivan Saldarriaga SFML REQUIRED TO RUN.
 CHANGE PATH TO SFML IN PROJECT TO YOUR VERSION OF SFML.
 Contents:
   Hangman game with suggestions based on most frequently occuring letter in set of words left